-- The design review must be included in the design and planning process - The design review must use comprehensive terms of reference - The design review panel must be diverse and experienced
+- The design review must be included in the design and planning process - The design review must use comprehensive terms of reference - The design review panel must be diverse and experienced purpose of an IS rating submission.

-The IS rating tool does not require a specific design review meeting to be held for the sole purpose of an IS rating submission.
 In cases where regulatory design review processes and panels are required by government organisations or approval authorities, these will be sufficient for compliance, provided that all other compliance requirements are met.